GuthiYT/hyperxmultimedia/README.md

 * [Setup](#setup)
 * [Technologies](#technologies)
 ## General info
-Repurposes any button on (theoretically) any wireless headset ([Supported devices](#supported-devices)) to do 3 different actions that you can programm yourself.
-My personal favourite is that I can now walk around my room and still pause/skip music!
+Remaps any button on (theoretically) any wireless headset ([Supported devices](#supported-devices)) to do 3 different actions that you can programm yourself, with the default being pause, skip, raplay

 ## Warning
 The original functionality is handled locally on the headset itself so it still gets triggered.